The Press Release Nobody Reads

 Every startup's website has a mission statement.
 Most of them sound like they were generated by committee, which they probably were.
 The mission that actually resonates with journalists and customers is the one that feels specific to your company and your experience.
 It is not about saving the world in vague terms.
 It is about a particular problem that keeps you up at night and a particular reason why you think you are the one to fix it.

-The cleantech founder I mentioned?
-Once we reframed his mission around the specific environmental damage he witnessed growing up, everything clicked.
+That cleantech founder is a case in point.
+Once his mission was reframed around the specific environmental damage he witnessed growing up, everything clicked.
 Journalists understood immediately why this person was doing this work.
 Investors got it.
 Even potential hires started reaching out because they connected with the story on a personal level.

 Proving Your Values, Not Declaring Them

-I am deeply skeptical when companies list their values on their website.
+Companies that simply list their values on their website rarely build genuine trust.
 Integrity.
 Innovation.
 Customer-centricity.
 These words mean absolutely nothing without evidence.
-What makes a brand story stick is when you can point to a specific moment where your company lived its values at some cost.
-Maybe you turned down a lucrative client because the work did not align with your principles.
-Maybe you publicly acknowledged a product issue before customers even noticed.
-Those are the details that build trust, because they show what you actually do when it would be easier to do the opposite.
+What makes a brand story stick is when a company can point to a specific moment where it lived its values at some cost.
+Maybe it turned down a lucrative client because the work did not align with its principles.
+Maybe it publicly acknowledged a product issue before customers even noticed.
+Those are the details that build trust, because they show what actually happens when it would be easier to do the opposite.

 Finding the Story You Already Have

-The most common thing I hear from founders is "we don't really have a story."
+The most common thing founders say is "we don't really have a story."
 They are always wrong.
 The story is there, buried under layers of corporate language and a natural reluctance to be personal in a business context.
-Indian founders, in my experience, are especially prone to this.
+Indian founders are especially prone to this.
 There is a cultural tendency to lead with credentials and achievements rather than vulnerability and motivation.
 It takes a bit of digging to get past that.

-What I usually do is sit down with the founder for a long, unstructured conversation.
-Not an interview with prepared questions, just a chat.
-I will ask about the early days, about the failures, about the customers they remember most vividly.
+A useful starting point is a long, unstructured conversation with the founder — not an interview with prepared questions, just a chat.
+The early days, the failures, the customers remembered most vividly.
 Somewhere in that conversation, usually when the founder stops trying to sound impressive and starts just talking, the story reveals itself.
-Sometimes it is in an anecdote they tell almost as an aside, not realising it is the most compelling thing they have said all hour.
+Sometimes it is in an anecdote told almost as an aside, without realising it is the most compelling thing said all hour.

 Talking to early customers helps enormously too.
-The people who bought from you when you had no brand recognition, no case studies, no social proof, those people took a leap of faith.
-Understanding why they made that bet, in their own words, often gives you the emotional core of your brand narrative.
-I have seen customer quotes that were better than anything a professional copywriter could have produced, because they were real and unpolished and specific.
+The people who bought in when there was no brand recognition, no case studies, no social proof — those people took a leap of faith.
+Understanding why they made that bet, in their own words, often gives you the emotional core of a brand narrative.
+Customer quotes are frequently better than anything a professional copywriter could produce, because they are real and unpolished and specific.

 Does Any of This Actually Work?

-I understand the skepticism.
+The skepticism is understandable.
 Founders are busy.
 They want to know that spending time on storytelling will move the needle on something concrete.
-So here is what I have seen in practice: startups that invest in crafting a genuine brand narrative consistently punch above their weight in media coverage.
+In practice, startups that invest in crafting a genuine brand narrative consistently punch above their weight in media coverage.
 They get calls from journalists instead of the other way around.
 Their founders get invited to speak at industry events.
 Their LinkedIn posts, when they share real insights and personal experiences rather than company announcements, generate engagement that their corporate page could never match.

 There is also a compounding effect that is hard to quantify but impossible to ignore.
-Once journalists know your story and find your founder interesting, they start reaching out proactively when they need expert quotes or industry perspectives.
-You become part of their mental rolodex.
+Once journalists know a company's story and find its founder interesting, they start reaching out proactively when they need expert quotes or industry perspectives.
+The brand becomes part of their mental rolodex.
 That kind of earned credibility is worth more than any number of paid placements or press releases.

 Where Startups Get This Wrong

-A few pitfalls I have seen often enough to be worth flagging.
+A few pitfalls come up often enough to be worth flagging.

 Embellishing the story.
 Audiences in India are more media-savvy than most founders give them credit for.
-If your origin story sounds too cinematic, people will sense it.
+If an origin story sounds too cinematic, people will sense it.
 The most effective brand stories are the ones that feel ordinary enough to be true but specific enough to be memorable.
-Keep it honest.
 The real version is almost always more interesting than the polished one.

 Copying someone else's playbook.
-I have lost count of the number of startups that want to "do what Zerodha did" or "build a brand like Boat."
-Your story has to be yours.
+Many startups want to "do what Zerodha did" or "build a brand like Boat."
+But every story has to be its own.
 The Indian startup ecosystem is mature enough now that audiences, journalists, and investors can spot borrowed narratives from a mile away.
 What worked for Nikhil Kamath is rooted in his specific personality and experience.
-You need to find the equivalent in your own journey.
+Every founder needs to find the equivalent in their own journey.

 Making every story about the company.
 The best brand narratives are generous.
 They give the reader something useful or make them feel something real.
-If every piece of content you put out is ultimately about how great your product is, people will tune out.
+If every piece of content is ultimately about how great the product is, people will tune out.
 The startups that build the strongest brand loyalty are the ones whose communications genuinely help their audience think about their own challenges differently, with the company's offering woven in naturally rather than hammered home.

 Getting Started

-If you have been relying on press releases and product announcements to build your brand, you are leaving a tremendous amount of trust and credibility on the table.
+If you have been relying on press releases and product announcements to build your brand, you are making one of the most common startup PR mistakes — and leaving a tremendous amount of trust and credibility on the table.
 The good news is that the raw material for a compelling brand story already exists somewhere inside your company.
-You just need to find it, refine it, and put it to work across your communications consistently, from how your founder shows up on LinkedIn to how you pitch journalists to how you talk about yourself on your website.
+You just need to find it, refine it, and put it to work across your communications consistently, from how your founder shows up on LinkedIn — and founder personal branding is one of the highest-leverage places to start — to how you pitch journalists to how you talk about yourself on your website.

 At StrategyVerse, this is a big part of what we do.
 Our branding and content services are built around helping startups and growing companies uncover the narratives that make people pay attention and, more importantly, trust you.
 If you have been wondering why your great product is not getting the recognition it deserves, the answer is probably not a better product.
 It is a better story.